 Construction of Slough Multifuel, which commenced in May 2021, is being undertaken by specialist EPC contractor HZI.
 Construction is expected to take approximately three and a half years.

 See below for latest construction update and Stage 2 Consultation.

 Slough Multifuel Extension Project

 The existing planning permission for the Project, granted by Slough Borough Council in May 2017, allows the Multifuel Plant to generate up to 50 megawatts (MW) of electricity.
 We are now seeking to increase the efficiency of the Plant so that it can generate up to 60 MW of electricity.
 Because we want to increase the generating capacity of the Multifuel Plant to more than 50 MW, we need to obtain development consent from the Secretary of State for Business, Energy and Industrial Strategy.
 Development consent is granted in the form of a Development Consent Order (DCO).

-The application for development consent will be submitted to the Planning Inspectorate who will administer the process on behalf of the Secretary of State.
-Before an application for development consent can be submitted it is necessary to engage and consult with the local community, the local council and neighbouring councils and bodies such as the Environment Agency.
-The application needs to include a Consultation Report setting out how the comments received have been taken into account.
-The final decision on whether to grant a DCO is made by the Secretary of State.
+The application for development consent has now been submitted to the Planning Inspectorate who will administer the process on behalf of the Secretary of State.
+The Application Documents which submitted to the Planning Inspectorate can be downloaded below.
+The final decision on whether to grant a DCO is made by the Secretary of State at the end of the examination period.
 You can find out more about the DCO process on the Planning Inspectorate website.

 Completed image of the Multifuel Plant